CosmodiumCS/MK01-OnlyRAT/payloads/README.md

 # confirm-reg.vbs
 When installing the `hide-user.reg` file, we need to interact with some interactive windows.
 To bypass this, we use this vbs file to inject keystrokes and bypass the confirmations windows.

+# update.sh
+A file used by our `main.py` file in order to check for updates and update the OnlyRAT malware.